JacobPlaster/learnx/Readme.md

   - session does not destory in redis
   - Improve communication between RED5 and PHP
   - Create UI for stream generation

+## Next
+  - Add more to login system
+  - Create test page that populates database
+  - Create seperate pages for elemnts (instead of inserting chat)